- It’s a quick, safe and convenient way to have your say

 Bang the Table’s role in moderation of this site is to ensure that contributions are reviewed and assessed in an impartial manner according to the rules outlined in the Moderation policy.

 The feedback you provide via the Survey tool or via our Have your say email address is not moderated by Bang the Table.
 At Transport for London we believe that our staff should never accept offensive and abusive correspondence as part of their jobs and we take a zero tolerance approach to anyone who acts in this way.
 If we judge that any survey tool response or email does contain abusive or threatening language we may not accept it.
+You can find out more in our Abusive and Threatening Communications policy.

 Is my privacy protected?